motionstudio/enrolzsh/README.md

 - `enrol.projects`: Loads all projects from the main project folder (defined inside the global settings) into the namespace.
 After this command it's possible to call the project via enrol.PROJECT (PROJECT = Folder name without TLD, if you used any).
 If you have a script called `deploy.zsh` inside the project it will also work during runtime.
 This command will do the same as autoload, but only at runtime of the terminal.

+- `enrol.base`: Return to configured base path.
+- `enrol.reload`: Reload zsh config - important after adjusting global config.

 - To make it easier for you to grasp all available project right of the but.
-Every autoloaded project will be accessible under `enrol.PREFIX and will direct to the root directory of the project.
+Every autoloaded project will be accessible under `enrol.PREFIX` and will direct to the root directory of the project.
 Just type `enrol.` + TAB for autocompletion and search for your project.

 Some shorthands for vagrant inside the defined VM folder:
 - `enrol.vu`: vagrant up